-Figure 1.16 - Dividing More Numbers in Excel
+Figure 1.14 - Dividing More Numbers in Excel

 For practice, input the following data into the spreadsheet.
 The formulas are shown in column C.

-Α В С
+A В С

-32 48 4 =A32B32
+32 48 4 =A32/B32

-33 -23.4 6 =A33B33
+33 -23.4 6 =A33/B33

-34 0.375 0.1 =A34B34
+34 0.375 0.1 =A34/B34

 Naming the Worksheet

-When we open а new spreadsheet, we see the standard three worksheets in the workbook, Sheet1, Sheet2 and Sheet3.
+When we open new spreadsheet, we see the standard three worksheets in workbook. the Sheet1.
+Sheet2 and Sheet3.
 When we finish our first worksheet showing adding, subtracting, multiplying and dividing, we want to rename Sheet1 to Basic Math.
-Right click on Sheet1 and select Rename form the menu as shown in figure 1.17.
+Right click on Sheet1 and select Rename form the menu as shown in Figure 1.15.
 Type Basic Math for the new sheet name.

-In figure 1.18, "Basic Math" is now the name of the worksheet.
+Figure 1.15 - Renaming a Worksheet in Excel In Figure 1.16, "Basic Math" is now the name of the worksheet.
 We should always rename the worksheets, so that other users can easily identify a particular one in a workbook.

-We can also add more worksheets to the workbook by selecting Insert on the Menu Bar and picking Worksheet.
+Figure 1.16 - The Basic Math Worksheet in Excel We can also add more worksheets to the workbook by selecting Insert Worksheet tool on the bottom of the spreadsheet to the right of the other worksheets.
 A new worksheet, Sheet4 will appear in the workbook.